sidart/bizdom/_posts/2020-02-22-how-well-do-you-know-about-the-origins-of-some-indian-occupational-surnames.md

 **Mittal** were Agarwal Bania community, probably derived from Sanskrit mitra ‘friend, ally’.  **Bhatia** were the mercantile community.
 Members of this clan claim relationship with the Bhatti Rajputs.

-Tanti, Tantuvaya the word means thread - wearer.
-It is an occupational name used by various weaving castes.
+Tanti,  means thread - wearer.
+It is an occupational name used by various weaving castes, who were dealing into fine muslin.
 Tunnaran were tailor, Uppu were the salt traders.
 Bahl is probably a derivative of Sanskrit bahala ‘strong’.
 Bhasin is believed to be derived from Sanskrit bhāsin ‘sun’.

 Ghosh is an occupational name for those who were cowherd (ghosa).
 Related one is from Gujarat Godhania, about the one who has cattle wealth, and Gosai and Goswami, ‘lord of cows’.

-Natarajan were the ‘king of dancers’ (from nata ‘dancer’ + rāja ‘king’, an epithet of the god Shiva). **Nadkarni** ('naadu', a tamil word for 'land' and 'karnik', a sanskrit word meaning 'clerk') were engaged mainly in accounts related jobs.
+Natarajan were the ‘king of dancers’ (from nata ‘dancer’ + rāja ‘king’, an epithet of the god Shiva).
+Nat were acrobat.
+**Nadkarni** ('naadu', a tamil word for 'land' and 'karnik', a sanskrit word meaning 'clerk') were engaged mainly in accounts related jobs.

+Ganda were watchman, name may have been derived from gandasa (गंडास), an Axe, as their weapon.
+Gadaria were involved in livestock breeding, especially sheep.

 **Parmar** ‘one that strikes the enemy’, from Sanskrit para ‘alien, enemy’ + māra ‘strike, kill’.
 Purohit from purohita ‘one placed foremost’ (from puras ‘front’ + hita ‘placed’).
 Rawat from a much altered form of Sanskrit rājapatra ‘king’s son, prince’.  **Bisht** originated as a title of Thakurs of Kumaun and Garhwal.